Math in Fiber Arts

 • 1/4 yard flannel for the batting

-• 2 skeins of a medium weight worsted yarn
+• 2 skeins of a medium weight worsted yarn, 1 each of two colors

 • tapestry (yarn) needle